- Coroners don’t hold inquiries into all deaths reported to them

 Putting an inquiry on hold

-Sometimes the coroner adjourns the inquiry (puts it on hold) until other investigations are finished, such as a police prosecution or an investigation by the Department of Labour or the Health and Disability Commissioner.
+Sometimes the coroner adjourns the inquiry (puts it on hold) until other investigations are finished, such as a police prosecution or an investigation by Worksafe or the Health and Disability Commissioner.

 Coroners can hold a hearing in court or ‘on the papers’